charlieroberts/interface.server/README.markdown

 npm install ws
 ```

-The last step is to [node-webkit][download node-webkit].
+The last step is to [download node-webkit][node-webkit].
 Linux users plase note that you should download the node-webkit binary rather than attempting to build node-webkit from source.
 Node-webkit enables desktop applications to be built using web technologies.
 Once you have Node-webkit installed, place this directory in the same location.
 You can then open the server as follows:

 ```
 ./nw projectDirectoryName